YashNawani/Website-Blocker/README.md

 # Website-Blocker
-A simple website blocker in python
+A simple website blocker in python.

 Keep both files in same folder.